shawngraham/discoursesoftheft/readme.md

 Something happening with a missing gold medal, in australia (?), thefts of bitcoins, thefts of cars and other vehicls, banks are in bad odour, thefts of .... girls?
 Perhaps that's a reference to the kidnappings in Africa by Boko Haram, which have largely slipped from the (Western) headlines.
 One could work through these keywords to see what other associations are present.

+*It is at this point that your normal historical method would come to the fore*.
+Why these associations?
+What other materials support these observations?
+What *story* are they telling you?

 ## Topic Model
 I fitted a topic model with 150 topics to this information.
 My standard script writes the output to csv files for further manipulation and so on (while I can do some things in R, sometimes it's just quicker all around to go back to a spreadsheet.
 The 'right' tool in a situation is the one you know how to use, yes?).